Siddhant2901/SnoozeStat/README.md

 - **Scatterplot:** Multidimensional view incorporating multiple visual encodings for exploring relationships between stress level, sleep duration, age, and heart rate.
 - **Contour Plot:** Showcases contours of sleep duration across different age groups, filtered by gender.
 - **Violin Plot:** Offers insights into the distribution and density of physical activity levels among males and females, highlighting potential gender-specific patterns.

+These insights and recommendations aim to empower individuals and organizations to make informed decisions for enhancing overall well-being based on a nuanced understanding of sleep, stress, physical activity, and cardiovascular health.